LaborBerlin/ont-assembly-snake/README.md

 which in turn is again polished with medaka.
 Sample 2 should be assembled by raven including two internal rounds polishing (raven uses racon internally), followed by medaka and pilon (using the Illumina reads) polishing.
-We also want to reduce the ONT reads of sample 1 down to only include the highest quality reads down to 500Mb using Filtlong and apply the same assembly and polishing protocol.
+We also want to filter the ONT reads of sample 1 to only include the highest quality reads to a total of 500Mb using Filtlong and apply the same assembly and polishing protocol.
 ```
 .